 The Quick View Browser adds an elegant full-screen view of your images, filters and presets.
 Whether you are looking for the right image or the right look, the Quick View Browser will make fast work of the problem.
-Just press the Quick View Browser button (or the option (alt) right arrow keyboard shortcut) and you will see the full array of options to choose from.
+Just press the Quick View Browser button (or the command up or control up keyboard shortcut) and you will see the full array of options to choose from.
 You can visually navigate categories, then dive into them to find just the right look.

-- Browse folders and images quickly to find the right one to work on. - View all your filters or preset categories at one time, then dive into them to find the perfect look with an effortless, tablet feel. - Variable thumbnail sizes gives you a few large previews or many small ones depending on your screen size and content. - Back button and breadcrumbs make it easy to navigate a complex folder structure. - Use your keyboard arrow keys to navigatePress the return key to - select an item or open a folder.Use the command or - control left arrow to go up a folder level.
+- Browse folders and images quickly to find the right one to work on. - View all your filters or preset categories at one time, then dive into them to find the perfect look with an effortless, tablet feel. - Variable thumbnail sizes gives you a few large previews or many small ones depending on your screen size and content. - Back button and breadcrumbs make it easy to navigate a complex folder structure. - Use your keyboard arrow keys to navigate Press the return key to - Press the return key to select an item or open a folder. - Use the command or control left arrow to go up a folder level.